 SHARE :

-This document provides market volumes, growth rates and forecasts for the IT security market in Middle East for the 2023-2029 period.
+This document provides market volumes, growth rates and forecasts for the IT security market in Mexico for the 2023-2029 period.

-This short vendor profile provides a quick overview of the local portfolio and performance of IBM in Switzerland.
+This short vendor profile provides a quick overview of the local portfolio and performance of CGI in Sweden.

 Atos: Cause for Optimism, Despite the Headlines